-Chrystelle Kiang is a doctoral candidate in the Department of Epidemiology at Emory University.
-Her general research interests are in molecular and genetic epidemiology, pharmacoepidemiology, and epidemiologic methods.
-Before coming to Emory in 2017 for her MPH, she worked in Surgical Pathology at MGH and in various molecular biology research labs at MIT, and leverages this background and her epidemiology training in her research.
-Her dissertation research explores molecular and genetic predictors of breast cancer recurrence.
+Chrystelle Kiang is a doctoral candidate in the Department of Epidemiology at Emory University, where she earned her MPH in 2019.
+Her general research interests are in pharmacoepidemiology, molecular and genetic epidemiology, and epidemiologic methods.
+Before coming to Emory, she worked in the Surgical Pathology Department at Massachusetts General Hospital, and was an undergraduate research assistant in various molecular biology research labs at MIT.
+She leverages her molecular biology background, pathology experience, and epidemiology training in her disseration research which explores predictors of breast cancer recurrence.

 Areas of Interest

 Affiliations & Activities

 Epidemiology Representative & Doctoral Representative on the RSPH Dean's Leadership Committee, RSPH Doctoral Student Advisory Board (DSAB)